JohnArochaDev/password-manager/NEXTSTEPS.md

 11. [HALF-DONE] add a hamburger menu on the ... button for logging out, adding 2 factor auth, and light/dark mode

-12. add login failed information, register button
+12. [DONE] add login failed information, register button

 13. Add a seach option at the top that will look through the websites annd find the sire the user is looking for. partial and full searches